com2/tagging/README.txt

 <li>.suggestion-tagging-wrapper-ID: where should the suggested tags get shown</li>
 <li>.tagging-widget-target-ID: Where should the tags be saved in.
 Most probably some vocab-edit-field (hidden)</li>
 </ul>
-<b>The JQuery-Plugin will ge more generic so it can be used more widely.
+<b>The JQuery-Plugin will get more generic so it can be used more widely.
 Most of the options which are static right now, should be changeable by options.
 The current one should be the default</b>

 <h2>Contributions / Issues</h2>
 Contributions are highly respected, also feedback on issues or patches.